Reinforcing a Philosophy: A counting approach to square functions over local fields

 It is not hard to see that beyond the `strongly diagonal' solutions $\{x_1, x_2\}=\{y_1,y_2\}$ there are also solutions of the shape $x_1=-x_2$, $y_1=-y_2$.

-Our main tool for capturing such special subvarieties is Wooley's \emph{second order differencing method}; we refer to this as `Wooley's S.O.D.ing method' for short.
+Our main tool for capturing such special subvarieties is Wooley's \emph{Second Order Differencing Method}; we refer to this as `Wooley's S.O.D.ing method' for short.
 Suppose that $K$ is a field.
 For any polynomial $\phi \in \lf[X]$ we define the associated second order differencing polynomial $\psi_{\phi}$ via the relation

 In this factorization, the factors $X-Z$ and $Y-Z$ correspond to the two planes $x_1=y_1$ and $x_2=y_1$, respectively, which give the strong diagonal solutions.
 Meanwhile, off-diagonal solutions correspond to zeros of the function $\psi_{\phi}$.
-We will typically refer to the trivariate polynomial $\psi \in K[X,Y,Z]$ as the `S.O.D.ing polynomial' associated with $\phi$.
+We will typically refer to the trivariate polynomial $\psi_{\phi} \in K[X,Y,Z]$ as the `S.O.D.ing polynomial' associated with $\phi$.
 When the context is clear, we will drop the subscript \(\phi\) and write \(\psi\) in place of \(\psi_{\phi}\).

 The existence of an identity of the shape given in \eqref{def:SOD} is classical when $\phi(X)=X^3$, in which case $\psi_\phi(X,Y,Z)=3(X+Y)$, and it has left its mark in arguments in analytic number theory at least since the work of Hua \cite{Hua1965} on Waring's problem\footnote{See Chapter~5; specifically, p.40 for the definition of \(S_k\) and Theorem~8, followed by Lemma~5.2 on p.43 which establishes a sixth moment estimate for \(S_3\), and the bottom of p.47 which establishes the desired tenth moment estimate.} and in analysis since at least the work of Bourgain \cite{Bourgain:KdV} on the periodic KdV equation\footnote{See eq.(8.15) and how it is immediately used in Lemma~8.16.
 A similar technique is used in eqs.(8.37)--(8.44) on pp.227--228.}.
-Beyond the case of $X^3$, S.O.D.ing polynomials and their analysis have been used to great effect in the work of Wooley: see in particular pages~158-159 in \cite{Wooley:simultaneous} as well as subsequent works \cite{Wooley:symmetric,VW:nonary,PW}.
-Recently, the method was introduced and exploited in arithmetic harmonic analysis in \cite{HW} to prove an \(\ell^2(\Z) \to L^{10}(\T^2)\) discrete adjoint restriction estimate for the curve \((X,X^3)\).
+Beyond the case of $X^3$, S.O.D.ing polynomials and their analysis have been used to great effect in the work of Wooley: see in particular pages~158--159 in \cite{Wooley:simultaneous} as well as subsequent works \cite{Wooley:symmetric,VW:nonary,PW}.
+Recently, the method was introduced and exploited in harmonic analysis in \cite{HW} to prove an \(\ell^2(\Z) \to L^{10}(\T^2)\) discrete adjoint restriction estimate for the curve \((X,X^3)\).
 In this example, the corresponding putative decoupling inequality in the hierarchy is known to fail, and this result shows that the hierarchy discussed above is not always applicable.